prey/prey-node-client/README.md

 This client requires Node (version 0.6 or above) and (optionally) NPM.
 Since Node.js has been natively ported to Windows, this means it can run on OSX, Linux and Windows as well.
 We're all on the same boat.

+ - Linux requires hwinfo, streamer, scrot, and mpg123 or GStreamer.

 ## Installation

 ### Installing from official packages